MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 Distribute.DontCheckForUpdatesInDebug();
 ```

-This step is not necessary on Android where the debug configuration is detected automatically at runtime.
+This step isn't necessary on Android where the debug configuration is detected automatically at runtime.

 To enable in-app updates for debug builds on Android, call the following method in the project's **MainActivity.cs** file, in the `OnCreate` method and before `LoadApplication`.